ChondroTextomics/ALRegulatorDiscovery/labelling/README.md

 The files required to generate the inputs for both app.R can be found in this repository folder `al_loop`

-The final output of this repository is a labelled dataset of teh selected sentences done in `al_loop`
+The final output of this repository is a labelled dataset of the selected sentences done in `al_loop`

 ---
 ## Files